Careers

 If you think your child has difficulties with speech, language or communication, please use the advice sheets below and suggested weblinks.
 These advice sheets will give you ideas to support and encourage your child’s development.

-We offer a telephone drop-in for parents and Carers of Pre-School children age 2 years 6 months and over who have a West Essex GP (West Essex is Harlow, Epping Forest and Uttlesford districts).
+We offer pre-school drop-in for parents and carers of Pre-School children who have a North East Essex GP.
 This provides easy access to our Speech and Language Therapy service without the need for a formal referral.

 Please note, these drop-in clinics are for parents of children with speech, language and communication issues, not feeding difficulties.
 They are only for parents and legal guardians, not professionals.